echuraev/translate-shell.vim/README.md

 * `:TransTerm [{options}]` - Open terminal with interactive translate-shell.
     That works only in Vim 8.
 * `:TransOpenHistoryWindow` - Open file with translate history.
+* `:TransChangeDefaultDirection` - Change default direction of translating for a session.

+FZF functions:
+* `:FZFTransSelectDirection` - Translate word under cursor with selecting translate direction.
+* `:'<,'>FZFTransSelectDirection` - Translate text in visual selection with selecting translate direction.
+* `:FZFTransInteractive` - Translate inserted text.
+* `:FZFTransChangeDefaultDirection` - Change default direction of translating for a session.

 For more convenience, you can create key mapping for these commands e.g:
 ```